vedi/restifizer/README.md

 [![NPM](https://nodei.co/npm/restifizer.png?compact=true)](https://npmjs.org/package/restifizer)

-> We are working hard to create and improve documentation.
-Some sections still are blank.
-But if you have exact questions or ideas how we can improve documentation, create a ticket with it here: https://github.com/vedi/restifizer/issues

 > Simple example project is available at https://github.com/vedi/restifizer-example.

 > Full functional seed-project based on MEAN.JS (http://meanjs.org/) is available at https://github.com/vedi/restifizer-mean.js.

 > If you are looking for Restifizer SDK for Unity3d, you can find it here: https://github.com/vedi/restifizer-unity3d

-> FileController was extracted to a separate module: https://github.com/vedi/restifizer-files

-> Any feedback is appreciated.

 Restifizer
 ==========